Skip to main content

 • Open finding details with request, response, payload, and evidence context.

-• Review HTTP records collected from CLI scans, API ingestion, or proxy ingestion.
+• Review HTTP records collected from CLI scans, API ingestion, or proxy ingestion — filter them by source (scan, ingestion, proxy) with the records source dropdown, and copy any request as a ready-to-run curl command.

 • See available scanner modules, including active and passive modules.